racz16/Wobani-Engine/README.md

 - POM distortion using orthographic camera
 - works only on Windows

-## How to build
+## Build
 The source code contains the IntelliJ project files, so IntelliJ can directly open it as a standard Java project.
-The following LWJGL components need to build the program:
+The code contains Java 8 features, so you need JDK 8+ installed in your computer and the following LWJGL components:
 - LWJGL core 3.2.0
 - JOML 1.9.10
 - Assimp bindings